 In this article, I will post a brief travelogue of my recent trip to Leh Ladakh by public transport.
 This travelogue details and provides necessary information on how you can go to Ladakh while completely depending upon Public transport like bus and shared taxis.

-I have also shared information on where I stayed during his trip and how much it cost him.
-If you too are planning a trip to Ladakh in near future; by public transport and intending to keep it within a budget; then I am sure the information below will be of extreme help.
+I have also shared information on where I stayed during his trip and how much it cost me.
+If you too are planning a budget trip to Ladakh by public transport, I am sure the information below will be of extreme help.

 Ladakh, the very name entices and intrigues.
 I do not believe there is anyone in our country today that has even the slightest of interest in traveling and hasn’t either been to Ladakh already or is not planning to do so.

 Also Read: How to Plan a Trip to Leh Ladakh – A Complete Travel Guide

 What once was a mysterious land far away is now the dream destination of India.
 Each year, thousands travel to this piece of heaven on earth and return with long-lasting memories and tall tales of travel to cherish.
 I too was no exception.

 My itinerary was as mentioned below.